MA Global Intercultural Communication (Part Time)

 Teaching and Learning

-The department of Language and Communication Studies at UEA is small enough that you'll receive personal staff-student contact and individual academic support, whilst also benefiting from the buzz of the larger, interdisciplinary School of Media, Language and Communication Studies.
+The Department of Language and Communication Studies at UEA is small enough that you'll receive personal contact with staff and individual academic support, whilst also benefiting from the buzz of the larger, interdisciplinary School of Media, Language and Communication Studies.
 We’re at the cutting edge of research, ensuring that when you graduate, you’re well informed and highly employable.

-You'll learn from experts in intercultural communication, sociolinguistics, language processing, intercultural pragmatics, and (critical) discourse analysis.
+You'll learn from experts in intercultural communication, sociolinguistics, media studies, intercultural pragmatics, and (critical) discourse analysis.
 We also have specialist knowledge in translation, including technological tools, audiovisual translation, and sport translation.

-You’ll participate in a year-long Academic and Research Skills programme, helping you make the most of your studies and preparing you for your subsequent career.
+You’ll participate in a year-long Key Digital and Research Skills in Media and Communications programme, helping you make the most of your studies and preparing you for your subsequent career.
 This programme also provides a great foundation for further postgraduate studies at PhD level.

 As well as seminar work, you'll benefit from numerous events and talks to support you in your learning as you work towards your career goals.
 These include a series of regular talks from visiting professionals and academics, addressing translation, intercultural communication, and language and culture-related topics of global, cultural and social significance.
 You can also attend a wealth of talks, screenings and exhibitions across the Faculty of Arts and Humanities, and we’re affiliated to the prestigious British Centre for Literary Translation.